Bipolar disorder: Psychosocial

 Psychotherapy aims to assist a person with bipolar disorder in accepting and understanding their diagnosis, coping with various types of stress, improving their interpersonal relationships, and recognizing prodromal symptoms before full-blown recurrence.
 Cognitive behavioral therapy (CBT), family-focused therapy, and psychoeducation have the most evidence for efficacy in regard to relapse prevention, while interpersonal and social rhythm therapy and cognitive-behavioral therapy appear the most effective in regard to residual depressive symptoms.
 Most studies have been based only on bipolar I, however, and treatment during the acute phase can be a particular challenge.
 Some clinicians emphasize the need to talk with individuals experiencing mania, to develop a therapeutic alliance in support of recovery.

 Medication

 Medications are often prescribed to help improve symptoms of bipolar disorder.
-Medications approved for treating bipolar disorder including mood stabilizers, antipsychotics, and antidepressants.
+Medications approved for treating bipolar disorder including mood stabilizers, antipsychotics, and certain antidepressants.
 Sometimes a combination of medications may also be suggested.
 The choice of medications may differ depending on the bipolar disorder episode type or if the person is experiencing unipolar or bipolar depression.
 Other factors to consider when deciding on an appropriate treatment approach includes if the person has any comorbidities, their response to previous therapies, adverse effects, and the desire of the person to be treated.